-If a social worker contacts you or visits your home to ask you questions about your family, they may be working for a delegated Aboriginal child and family service agency.
+If a social worker contacts you or visits your home to ask you questions about your family, they might work for a delegated Aboriginal agency.
 Delegated Aboriginal agencies have an agreement with the Ministry of Children and Family Development to provide certain child welfare services to Aboriginal communities.

-You have the right to get legal advice.
-If the social worker's concerns are very serious, the social worker may take your child from your home.
-Call Legal Aid immediately to find out if you qualify for a free lawyer.
+If the social worker's concerns are very serious, the social worker might take your child from your home.

 Delegated Aboriginal agencies: